 Some of the pathways are straightforward and others are complex, such as vascular injury and burns.
 The guideline contains flow charts to help the user know who to contact and which pathway to follow.

-3. Major Trauma Network philosophy
+3. Network referral process

 Children with major trauma need to be stabilised appropriately and to get to the right Major Trauma Centre quickly for definitive care.
 Too many phone calls can introduce unacceptable delays that may impact upon outcomes.